bmaunde/guidelines/erp-magento-integration-guide.md

 For information on how to integrate systems using the Consnet Connector, please refer to the Connector Integration Guide.

 ## Overview
-The Consnet Magento Commerce Accelerator is a solution that helps customers implement Magento Commerce in a short period of time thereby realising their ROI
+The Consnet Magento Commerce Accelerator is a set of extensions target at making the implementation of Magento Commerce easier.
+With it, shorter implementation turnarounds and easier integration to backend systems are realised amo
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNjE5NTk1ODgwXX0=
+eyJoaXN0b3J5IjpbLTg1MTMxODkwOV19
 -->